danielcornock/ngx-power-forms/README.md

 npm i ngx-power-forms
 ```

 Once installed, you should add the `NgxPowerFormsModule` using `forRoot` to a core module.
-Within `forRoot` you can provide an object to further customise things such as form validation messages and custom components (coming soon).
+Within `forRoot` you can provide an object to further customise things such as form validation messages, custom components and miscellanious settings.

 ```ts
 @NgModule({